DenisGeide/DenisGeide/README.md

 - **DevOps:** Docker, Docker Compose, Linux, Redis, Nginx
 - **Security:** JWT, RBAC, signed URLs, audit logs, rate limiting
 - **Tooling:** PyInstaller, Inno Setup
+-
+> This stack reflects tools and technologies I have used across my projects, experiments, and production work.
+Depth varies by area: some are core daily tools, others were used for specific features, prototypes, or integrations.

 ## Projects